danieltjw/aifutures/README.md

 Although, Roko's suggestions to the problem of Roko's basilisk by playing the lottery is a fun solution and can't hurt if done responsibly.

 _The lottery is also a good source of a random-number generator due to the large stakes, unlike other pseudo-random-number generators.
-You know, in case you need to restart the simulation /joking_
+You know, in case you need to restart the simulation_

+_There are no evidence that we are living in a simulation.
+Even if we did find out one day that our world is a simulation, it may be possible the other world simulating our world is itself a simulation.
+It may well all be simulations all the way down._

+---

+__Should I stop getting an education due to transformative AI?__

+It will take some time for industry to update to tap transformative AI.

+Even if we do get AGI by the decade, it will likely take decades for humans to fully trust and society ran by AGI.

+Friendly AGI will likely encourage humans to pursue all forms of education.

+---

+__Why will those in power choose to give up some power to AGI?__

+Powerful Narrow AI in the future could result in value lock-in of exclusionary values such as extreme belief that a specific race or ideology should rule the world.

+The uncertainty of such a possibility can be highly disruptive and giving up some power to Friendly AGI may be preferable.

+Friendly AGI-Human partnership will result in higher standards of living and better cures for diseases that can be more valuable than control.

+---

+__What if I fear the loss of autonomy from living under an AGI-Human partnership?__

+Friendly AGI will respect your autonomy can create space where people can live away from it.
+It may even be a tourist destination where people can experience living in the olden days.

+Most people will view living under an AGI-Human partnership as giving up a little autonomy for a lot more autonomy.

+For example:
+- Artist will have more creative freedom due to not being beholden to financial interests
+- People can choose jobs and activities they truly enjoy without worrying about the job market
+- Higher standards of living, well-being and access to better medical care.

 ---